kaustubhagarwal/DL-Final-Project/VoiceCloning/README.md

 - b (same as previous snippet): This argument (type int) controls how often (number of steps) the script creates backups of the saved model state.
 Setting it to 0 disables backups.
 The default value is 25000 steps.
 - f (same as previous snippet): This argument is a flag (type bool).
 When set to True, it instructs the script to not load any previously saved model state and start training from scratch, even if a model with the same run_id exists.
 - hparams (optional): This argument (type str) allows specifying hyperparameter overrides for the training process.
 Hyperparameters are settings that control the training behavior but are not part of the model itself.
 This argument takes a comma-separated list of "name=value" pairs, allowing you to adjust specific hyperparameters without modifying the main training script.
 The default value is an empty string, meaning no overrides are applied.

-Pretrained models are now downloaded automatically.
-If this doesn't work for you, you can manually download them [here](https://drive.google.com/drive/folders/1gepTaAwryRh7FjCKuIF3hCT0WpH7f1_z?usp=sharing).

 ### 3. Running Inference
 Inferencing can be done by running demo_cli.py and passing the following parameters